FINTLabs/fint-helm-charts/charts/fint-library/READ.md

 After that you can install the chart

-`helm install test test --debug --dry-run`
+`helm install mychart mychart/ --debug --dry-run`